-Service The ParkSense® Rear Park Assist System

-When the ParkSense® Rear Park Assist system is malfunctioning, the Electronic Vehicle Information Center (EVIC) will actuate a single chime, once per ignition cycle, and it will display the "CLEAN PARK ASSIST SENSORS" or the "SERVICE PARK ASSIST SYSTEM" message.
+Service The ParkSense® Rear Park Assist System When the ParkSense® Rear Park Assist system is malfunctioning, the Electronic Vehicle Information Center (EVIC) will actuate a single chime, once per ignition cycle, and it will display the "CLEAN PARK ASSIST", "SERVICE PARK ASSIST", or "SERVICE PARK ASSIST SYSTEM" message.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-When the shift lever is moved to REVERSE and the system has detected a fault condition, the EVIC will display the "CLEAN PARK ASSIST SEN-SORS" or the "SERVICE PARK ASSIST SYSTEM" message for as long as the vehicle is in REVERSE.
+When the shift lever is moved to REVERSE and the system has detected a fault condition, the EVIC will display the "CLEAN PARK ASSIST ", "SERVICE PARK ASSIST", or the "SERVICE PARK ASSIST SYSTEM" message for as long as the vehicle is in REVERSE.
 Under this condition, ParkSense® will not operate.

-If "CLEAN PARK ASSIST SENSORS" appears in the EVIC and the rear fascia/bumper is clean and clear of snow, ice, mud, dirt or other obstruction, see your authorized dealer.
+If "CLEAN PARK ASSIST" appears in the EVIC make sure the rear fascia/bumper is clean and clear of snow, ice, mud, dirt or other obstruction and then cycle the ignition.
+If the message appears again, see an authorized dealer.

-If "SERVICE PARK ASSIST SYSTEM" appears in the EVIC, see your authorized dealer.
+If "SERVICE PARK ASSIST" or "SERVICE PARK ASSIST SYSTEM" appears in the EVIC, see an authorized dealer.